Hugh Renton: Super Rugby

 2023 proved to be a breakout year for Renton.
 His physicality, skill set, and overall game developed significantly, earning him accolades as one of the top performers for the Highlanders.
 Renton finished the season as the team’s top try scorer, crossing the line five times, and solidified his role as a crucial player in the squad.

 2024 Season and Setback.
 Renton began the 2024 season continuing his strong form from the previous year, displaying his signature strength in carrying, tackling, and versatility on the field.
 Unfortunately, in round 3 against the Waratahs, Renton ruptured his ankle, an injury that required surgery and ruled him out for the remainder of the Super Rugby season.

-Bunnings NPC
+National Provincial Championship

 Renton played no rugby in 2015 due to an injury sustained in 2013.
 He played four times in 2016, twice as a starting player and twice coming on as a substitute, with continued injury hampering his 2016.
 In 2017, Renton played every game for the Magpies.
 He played 4 games for in 2018.
 In September 2020 Renton was named in the Tasman Mako squad for the 2020 Mitre 10 Cup.
 Renton played 11 games for the Mako in the 2020 season as they won their second premiership title in a row.
 Renton was part of the side as they made the premiership again during the 2021 Bunnings NPC, this time losing to 23–20.

 On 11 July 2024, the Hawke's Bay Rugby Union announced that Renton would return to his home province after signing a two-year contract ahead of the 2024 Bunnings NPC season.